chaedotxyz/Moodot/README.md

 - Auto-saves to your device in 3 seconds — no manual saving needed (can either save by cmd + s)
 - Mood Analytics: see how many times you've felt each mood, ranked by frequency with percentages
 - Works fully offline
-- Auto-save with timestamp and city based on your timezone
+- Auto-save with timestamp and city based on your timezone (your Mac's system clock)
 - Word and character count per entry (body paragraphs only)
 - Trash with restore and permanent delete
 - Clean, minimal writing interface